mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 To provide a web interface for your Amazon Q Business application, you can create a web experience.

 First, create a trust policy file for the web experience role.
 Replace "123456789012" with your AWS account number.
 Replace "app-abcd1234xmpl" with the Q Business application ID that's returned from Step 4.
+Replace "us-east-1" with the AWS Region of your Q Business application.

 ```bash
 cat > qbusiness-web-trust-policy.json << EOF